ltramos7/readme-contributing-template/README.md

 This repository README template is meant to create a general outline to provide consistency amongst newly created repos and hopefully provide a guide for exisiting repos to adopt the template pattern.
-When your README.md file is ready, please delete this paragraph.
+When your README.md file is ready, please delete this paragraph, as well as explanations in brackets.

 # [Title]